NVIDIA/G-Assist/plugins/examples/logiled/README.md

 ## How to Use
 Once everything is set up, you can control your Logitech devices through G-Assist!
 Try these commands:
-- "Hey logiled, Set my mouse to red"
+- "Hey Logitech, set my mouse to red"
-- "/fc Change my Logitech keyboard to rainbow"
+- "Change my Logitech keyboard to blue"
-- "/logiled set all devices to blue"
+- "Set my Logitech headset to green"

 💡 **Tip**: You can use either voice commands or type your requests directly into G-Assist!